TonyPhipps/SIEM/Documentation-Templates/Incident-Response-Policy.md

 - Ensuring forensically sound acquisition of data when necessary.
 - Maintaining and updating the ticket.
 - Actively communicating updates through the appropriate technical and operational command channels.

-## Disabling Connectivity
-Management approval is required before disabling connectivity, except in the most dire and obvious situations.

 # Eradication